cartesi/docs/cartesi-rollups/tutorials/calculator.md

 This Python script establishes a communication loop with the Cartesi rollup server.

-Two functions, `handle_advance`, and `handle_inspect`, are defined to process “advance” and “inspect” requests.
+Two functions, `handle_advance` and `handle_inspect,` are defined to process “advance” and “inspect” requests.

 The script enters an infinite loop, continually listening and sending finish requests to the rollup server.